 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

 Independence

-In conducting our audit, we have complied with the independence requirements of the Corporations Act 2001.
+In conducting our audit, we have complied with the independence requirements of the Corporations Act 2001 and the Australian Charities and Not-for-profits Commission Act (2012).

 Auditor's Opinion on the Financial Report